wilwaesgoldl/core-engine/README.md

     - It builds the raw `mint` transaction for the destination chain's contract, including all necessary parameters like the nonce, gas fees, and function arguments.
     - **Simulation**: Instead of signing and sending the transaction (which would require a funded private key), the script prints the fully formed transaction object to the console.

-6.  **State Update**: After processing the events in the block range, the listener updates its `last_processed_block` state to the last block number it scanned.
-This ensures the next loop iteration starts from the correct position.
+6.  **State Update**: After scanning a block range, the listener updates its `last_processed_block` state.
+This ensures the next loop iteration resumes from the correct position.

 7.  **Wait**: The listener then pauses for a configured interval (`run_interval_seconds`) before starting the loop again.